• Free shipping on all orders

 Conclusion

-And that’s it!
 Grooming an Australian Shepherd is not difficult, but it can be rather time-consuming.
 Most of your grooming routine will involve brushing out their coat.
-This process is rather simple, but it can take a while to complete.
-Therefore, we recommend bracketing out small bits of time every day for grooming.
+This process is relatively simple but can take a while to complete.

-Brushing an Australian Shepherd daily ensures that they don’t require huge amounts of brushing at one time.
+Brushing an Australian Shepherd daily ensures that they don’t require vast amounts of brushing at one time.
 Just ten minutes a day is often all a dog needs.
-But, if you miss a day, you often need to brush your dog longer than 10 minutes to “catch up.”
-On top of regular brushing, you do need to pay attention to your dog’s ears and paws.
-These areas will require some trimming.
-You can do this at home or utilize a professional.
+But, if you miss a day, you usually need to brush your dog longer than 10 minutes to “catch up.”
+On top of regular brushing, you need to trim your dog’s ears and paws.
+You can do this at home or visit a professional.

-Of course, don’t forget all the “normal” dog grooming as well.
+Of course, don’t forget all the “normal” dog grooming.
 Teeth brushing and nail clipping are required for the Australian Shepherd, just like they are for any breed.

 Related Reads: